 CAMARILLO, Calif.
-(AP) — The average price of gasoline has dropped 11 cents over the past two weeks to $2.71 a gallon.
+(AP) — The average price of gasoline has jumped by a nickel over the past two weeks to $2.32 a gallon for regular grade.

 Industry analyst Trilby Lundberg said Sunday that the hike is mostly due to a continuing increase in crude oil prices.
 The price at the pump has risen 55 cents since late February.

 In the Lower 48, the highest average price of regular gasoline was $2.85 per gallon in San Francisco.
 The lowest was $1.98 in Tucson, Arizona.

 The U.S. average diesel price is $2.32 per gallon, up 4 cents from two weeks ago.

 (Copyright 2016 by The Associated Press.
 All Rights Reserved.)